Classic NES Series

 Anti-Piracy

-The GBA uses an ARM chip that uses a 32 bit address space, however the device itself has only enough RAM to require an 18 bit address space.
+The GBA uses an ARM chip that uses a 32-bit address space, however the device itself has only enough RAM to require an 18-bit address space.
 The GBA architecture uses the top 8 bits to signal what device should have access to a memory address, and the bottom 18 for the actual memory address.
 This leaves 6 bits in the middle that are technically unused, and due to a quirk in the GBA's processor, these bits are ignored when determining the address being accessed.
-The Classic NES Series uses this quirk to detect and confuse some low-accuracy emulators: memory addresses with those middle 6 bits set would effectively "mirror" the memory addresses of those without those bits set.
-The Classic NES Series would, then, write to one section of memory and then try to read from one of the "mirror" addresses.
+The Classic NES Series uses this quirk to detect and confuse some low-accuracy emulators and flashcarts: memory addresses with those middle 6 bits set would effectively "mirror" the memory addresses of those without those bits set.
+The Classic NES Series would then write to one section of memory and then try to read from one of the "mirror" addresses.
+If this read fails, this check fails.

 - Pages missing developer references